 This can be a twofold approach.
-Firstly, some content forms have very brief shelf lives.
+Firstly, some types of content forms have very brief shelf lives.
 When the internet ushers in a trend, it lasts for just a few days.
 Marketers and creators must use this window of opportunity to find new audiences.

 For example, a meme format, a Twitter trend, or an Instagram reel format can entice millennials and give your brand the momentum to ride a trend wave.